 Friendly Name: Setting a friendly name will help with Search Engine Optimization for search engine crawlers as they record information about your website.

 Cache: If a page has a dynamic pull of a lot of content, webmasters can avoid constant heavy hitting to the database by using page level caching.
 Set this property to the number of seconds the page should be stored in cache before refreshing.
 Ex: 300 = 5 mins.
-Default is zero (no caching), for new pages.
+Be aware that default is 15 seconds, for new pages.

 Redirect: The dotCMS can be set up to automatically redirect users to another page/site if the page in question has now been moved to another location on your site or to an external website.
 Choose the "select link" button to select the path to another page on your dotCMS installation, or type the complete url to an external website.

 HTTPS Required: Check this setting to create a secure page that encrypts the data being served so that sensitive information on the web is protected as it is sent.
 Banks and E-commerce websites use HTTPS protocol to protect transmissions of sensitive data from being picked up as it travels on the web.

 Note: Use of the HTTPS protocol requires an SSL certificate on the dotCMS server and the proper configuration of the dotCMS.
 Verify that your site can serve HTTPS pages by speaking to your webmaster or local system administrator.

 *SEO Description: Meta Descriptions, which are HTML attributes that provide concise explanations of the contents of web pages, are commonly used by search engines on search result pages to display preview snippets for a given page.

 *SEO Keywords: Entering a list of keywords (comma separated), gives search engines clues as to how to categorize the content of this page.
 For example, when creating a page for college admissions you might list key words such as: apply, admission, enroll, signup - or any other terms that you think visitors would use to find your pages.

 - It is a good idea to put no more that 25 words in the list.